appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

-# Setup Table Inline Editing
+# Update Data Using Table Inline Editing

 This page shows you how to add and edit Table data through inline editing.